DEV3L/toy-bin/marketing-site/contents/docs/contact.md

 ---
-title: "Contact Artifact L!ft Off"
+title: "Contact ToЧ Bin"
-description: "Get in touch with Artifact L!ft Off to elevate your projects.
+description: "Get in touch with ToЧ Bin to elevate your projects.
 Whether you're exploring ideas or ready to launch, we're here to help.
 Let's make something cosmic."
 keywords:
-  - Artifact L!ft Off contact
+  - ToЧ Bin contact
   - project showcase platform
   - cosmic creativity
   - innovative project tools